-Rule 5.3 Proof of Eligibility Requirements
+Rule 5.2 Proof of Eligibility Requirements

-Parents/applicants must prove eligibility requirementsthrough the submission of documents.
-When possible, MDHS will access other documentary evidence in available data bases, however, proof of eligibility requirements is the applicant’s responsibility.
+Parents/applicants must prove they meet eligibility requirements through the submission of documents.
+When possible, MDHS will access other documentary evidence in available databases, however, proof of eligibility requirements is the applicant’s responsibility.

-Social Security Numbers - provision of social security numbers is NOT an eligibility requirement, and is strictly optional.
-Eligibility will not be denied due to failure of the parent to provide a Social Security Number.
+Provision of social security numbers is NOT an eligibility requirement and is strictly optional.
+Eligibility will not be denied due to the failure of the parent to provide a Social Security Number.
 Social Security numbers may be used, if applicants choose to provide them, to assemble research data sets that do not identify individuals or to verify other requirements.

-If the parent chooses to voluntarily provide the Social Security Number, acceptable forms of verification include:
+If the parent chooses to voluntarily provide their Social Security Number, acceptable forms of verification include:

 Social Security card